Gedevan-Aleksizde/fontregisterer/README.md

 ## Usage

-This package registers the system font automatically when loaded
+This package registers all of your system font automatically when loaded

 ```r
 library(fontregisterer)